-The Upward Bound Programs includes a six-week summer program at West Hills College Lemoore.
+The Upward Bound Program includes a six-week summer program at West Hills College Lemoore.
 During the summer, participants are encouraged to take part in a six week educational series that concentrates on Science, Technology, Engineering and Mathematics (STEM) as well as English, American Sign Language, Biology, Political Science and many other subject areas.
-Students will have the opportunity to learn about college and get a sense of what is like to be college students by enrolling in college courses.
+Students will have the opportunity to learn about college and get a sense of what it is like to be college students by enrolling in college courses.

 What does Upward Bound offer?

 The program is designed to motivate students and to prepare them for post-secondary success.
 In order to meet the primary objectives, the West Hills College Lemoore Upward Bound Program offers the following services to its participants:

 |Academic Tutoring||Leadership Development|

 |College Tours||College Preparation|

 All academic and student development services are provided to qualifying students at no cost.
 Room and board expenses during outings are covered by the program.
 In addition, students who fulfill their responsibilities are eligible to earn a quarterly stipend during the academic year and/or a summer stipend during the summer program.

 What are the responsibilities of the student?